AndysDeepAbstractions/CarND-Advanced-Lane-Lines/README.md

 # Radius of Curvature

-Estimations of the curving and the offset of the middle of the road are calculated and overlayed in the right, upper conner of the image.
+Estimations of the curving and the offset of the middle of the road are calculated and overlayed afterwards in the right, upper conner of the image.

     test_images\straight_lines1.jpg